Ave44/Portfolio/ReactToweDefenseGame/README.md

 # Frontend
 - App has a global chat that utilizes the mqtt protocol
-- App uses cookies to store usefull info
+- App uses cookies to store usefull data
 - App styles are written entierly in scss, and every view is responsive with plenty of various cool hover effects
 - All textures are original and hand drawn